 Provisions contained in the Kodiak Charter and Kodiak Bylaws could make it more difficult for a third party to acquire Kodiak.
 The Kodiak Charter and Kodiak Bylaws also impose various procedural and other requirements, which could make it more difficult for stockholders to effect certain corporate actions.
 For example, the Kodiak Charter authorizes the Kodiak board of directors to determine the rights, preferences, privileges and restrictions of unissued series of preferred stock without any vote or action by Kodiak's stockholders.
 Thus, the Kodiak board of directors can authorize and issue shares of preferred stock with voting or conversion rights that could adversely affect the voting or other rights of holders of Kodiak's capital stock.
 These rights may have the effect of delaying or deterring a change of control of Kodiak.
-Additionally, for example, Kodiak's the Kodiak Bylaws (as defined below) (i) establish limitations on the removal of directors and on the ability of Kodiak's stockholders to call special meetings, (ii) include advance notice requirements for nominations for election to the Kodiak board of directors, and of directors, consisting of three classes of approximately equal size, each class serving staggered three-year terms, so that only approximately one-third of Kodiak's directors are elected each year.
+Additionally, for example, Kodiak's the Kodiak Bylaws (as defined below) (i) establish limitations on the removal of directors and on the ability of Kodiak's stockholders to call special meetings, (ii) include advance notice requirements for nominations for election to the Kodiak board of directors and for proposing matters that can be acted upon at stockholder meetings, (iii) provide that the Kodiak board of directors is expressly authorized to adopt, or to alter or repeal, the Kodiak Bylaws, and (iv) provide for a classified board of directors, consisting of three classes of approximately equal size, each class serving staggered three-year terms, so that only approximately one-third of Kodiak's directors are elected each year.